ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 you are testing or a function of an imported module by using the mocking feature.
 This feature will help you to test your Ballerina code independently from other modules and functions.

-The object specified with the `@test:Mock{}` annotation will be considered as a mock function, which gets triggered in place of the real function.
+The object specified with the `@test:Mock` annotation will be considered as a mock function, which gets triggered in place of the real function.

 * ***moduleName : "&lt;moduleName&gt;"*** - (optional) Name of the module in which the function to be mocked resides